factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/keyconcepts/README.md

 ## API design: Java API over dsl

-Common dependency injection framework use a Annoation dsl to configure the dependency injection.
+Common dependency injection framework use a Annotation dsl to configure the dependency injection.

 As a replacement for annotations FactoryFX use a functional java api with factories.
 The user creates factories following a simple structure convention.
 The factories also provide the dependencies and lifecycle control.